 Walk to End Alzheimer's

-Duties include recruiting team members, passing information from chapter to your team, encourage fundraising, and participating in the event.
-Volunteers are needed at various times throughout the year as well as on Walk day itself.
+Duties include recruiting team members, passing information from chapter to your team, encourage fundraising, and participating.
+Training is provided.

 Volunteers educate health care professionals about Alzheimer’s disease and Chapter’s programs and service to increase referrals of persons with Alzheimer’s disease and their caregivers to the Alzheimer’s Association.
 Training is provided.